korus-labs/MIDIjourney/README.md

 To use MIDIjourney in Ableton Live:

-1. Drag the device/MIDIjourney.amxd file onto the master track of your Live 10 or 11 project.
+1. Drag the device/MIDIjourney.amxd file onto the master track of your Live project.
 2. Configure your OpenAI API key following our simple setup guide.
 3. Click on an empty MIDI clip slot.
 4. Open a MIDI clip, describe your vision in text, and click "Generate".